joenan/medical-records-api/README.md

 ### FOR POSTMAN COLLECTION
 The postman collection for medical-records-api can be accessed [here](https://github.com/joenan/medical-records-api/blob/main/MEDICAL_RECORDS_API.postman_collection.json).
 Remember to copy the file and save it as a json file in this format.
 For example, MEDICAL_RECORDS_API.postman_collection.json
+Also note, the postman collection is also included in this repository.
+It can be copied when you clone this repository.

 ### ACCESSING THE APPLICATION
 After running the application on your local system, the context path of the application can be accessed on the browser or on postman via this context path `http://localhost:9090/medicalrecords-api/`